-The existence or absence of an equal opportunities policy could also be a matter that is taken into account by a tribunal in considering whether or not, in all the circumstances of a particular case, to make a finding of unlawful discrimination.
+The existence or absence of an equal opportunities policy could also be a matter that is considered by a tribunal in considering whether, in all the circumstances of a case, to make a finding of unlawful discrimination.

 2. Legislative Background and Context